Series: All Stars w/Harry Langdon

 It's always nice to see when Thelma Todd appears in a film that the beautiful Dorothy Granger is on hand to upstage her.

-Wow, in a scene I absolutely couldn't believe I just saw with my own eyes: when James Parrott reveals the maiden to be his wife, Harry Langdon very deliberately grabs her breasts SEVERAL TIMES when Parrott isn't looking!
+Wow, in a scene I absolutely couldn't believe I just saw with my own eyes: when the Royal advisor reveals the maiden to be his wife, Harry Langdon very deliberately grabs her breasts SEVERAL TIMES when Parrott isn't looking!
 How the hell did that get past the censors!

 My opinion